 We are committed to ensuring pupil premium funding is spent to maximum effect.
-Following the disruption to education of the last two years, the current plan will continue to build on previous challenges as well as acknowledging additional growing needs for our disadvantaged pupils.
+Following the disruption to education throughout the pandemic, the current plan will continue to build on previous challenges as well as acknowledging additional growing needs for our disadvantaged pupils.